 GPUs are accelerators which provide huge amounts of compute power but require less electrical power to run in comparison to conventional CPUs.
 Topaz will provide users with enhanced GPU capabilities, in particular, AI, computational work, machine learning workflows and data analytics

-Data visualisation (applying advanced algorithms and computer graphics to data) allows researchers to better understand their raw data and translate it into meaningful forms.
+Scientific data visualisation allows researchers to better understand their raw data and translate it into meaningful forms.